 - Zebra Mussel Research with the University of Vermont and the National Park Service in Lake Champlain

-Arthur B. Cohn, Co-Founder and Special Projects Developer
+Arthur B. Cohn, LCMM Co-Founder and Special Projects Developer

 Arthur B. Cohn is the co-founder and former Executive Director of the Lake Champlain Maritime Museum.
 Art has a B.A. in Sociology from the University of Cincinnati, a J.D. from Boston College, and honorary degrees from Middlebury College and the University of Vermont.
 Over the last 30 years, he has directed most of the underwater archaeological projects in Lake Champlain.
 Art worked for the passage of the Abandoned Shipwreck Act of 1987 and in 2000-2001 was a member of the United States delegation to the UNESCO treaty conference on the Protection of Underwater Cultural Heritage.
 Since 1985 Art has served as coordinator of the State of Vermont’s Underwater Historic Preserve program.
 The author of Lake Champlain Sailing Canal Boats: An Illustrated Journey from Lake Champlain to the Hudson River, Art also directed the Lois McClure Project, creating a full-sized replica of an 1862-class Lake Champlain canal schooner to travel the region’s interconnected northern waterways as an ambassador to its history and shipwrecks.

-Christopher R. Sabick is Director of Conservation at the Lake Champlain Maritime Museum.
+Chris Sabick joined the Lake Champlain Maritime Museum in 1998, and has been the Director of Conservation since 2000.
 He earned a B.A. in history and anthropology from Ball State University in Muncie, Indiana, and a M.A. in anthropology from the Nautical Archaeology Program at Texas A&M University.
-He has worked at the Lake Champlain Maritime Museum since 1999, during which time he has co-authored and edited numerous archaeological reports.
+His thesis work focused on the history and construction of the Great Lakes Schooner Nancy (1789-1814).